lix-pm/lix.client/README.md

     git add haxe_libraries

-Then every time you change a dependency with Lix, you should commit those changes to git.
+Then every time you change a dependency with lix, you should commit those changes to git.

 Every time you switch branches, pull, merge, or clone a new repo, if the files in "haxe_libraries" have changed, you should re-run: